behreajj/AsepriteAddons/commands/README.md

 - `appendFrame`: Adds a new empty frame after the active frame.
 The active frame *remains* active.

-- `bakeChecker`: Creates a layer that replicates the size and color of Aseprite's background checker.
+- `bakeChecker`: Creates a layer that replicates the size and color of a sprite's background checker.
 Ignores the checker zoom preference.

 - `brushFromMask`: Creates a brush from a selection.
 If snap to grid is enabled, sets the brush center to top-left; otherwise, uses the selection pivot.
 If a tile map is active, sets the brush alignment.